JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 export ORG_GRADLE_PROJECT_intellijPublishToken='YOUR_HUB_TOKEN_HERE'
 ```

- >  On macOS systems, environment variables set in `.bash_profile` are only visible to processes you run from bash.
+ >  On macOS systems, environment variables set in <path>.bash_profile</path> are only visible to processes you run from bash.
 Environment variables visible to all processes need to be defined in [Environment.plist](https://developer.apple.com/library/archive/qa/qa1067/_index.html).
  >
  {type="note"}